-- Some conditions are more or less common in LGBTQ+ patients than in other groups of patients.
+- Some conditions are more or less common in LGBTQ+ patients than in other groups.
 Recommendations for health care screenings, vaccinations, medications and other services can be different based on your gender identity and sexual behavior.

 - The information that you share with your provider is confidential and protected in the same ways as other medical information.

-There are a number of clinics and services providing care that may be specifically of interest to LGBTQ+ patients.
+While all of our clinics are welcoming and inclusive, a number of our services provide care that may be specifically of interest to LGBTQ+ patients:

 LGBTQ+ Patient Rights